rtbrick/bngblaster/docsrc/sources/configuration/access_line_profiles.rst

      - PON Tree Maximum Data Rate Downstream
      - 0

-Attributes with value set to 0 will not be send.
+Attributes with values set to 0 will not be sent.

-The values for ``rate-up``, ``rate-down`` and ``dsl-type`` defined in the access-line or interface section have priority over those defined here.
+The values for ``rate-up``, ``rate-down`` and ``dsl-type`` defined in the access-line or interface section has priority over those defined here.